TurboWarp/extensions/docs/SharkPool/Messages-Plus.md

 This reporter block returns the exact name of the received message.
 It must be placed inside a "when I receive" or "when any broadcast is received" script to function.

+**Important:** If the broadcast was sent using a dynamic message (i.e., a message that does not appear in the broadcast message dropdown), this block returns the message name in uppercase (`message1` becomes `MESSAGE1`).
+This behavior is an inherent limitation of Scratch and cannot be changed.

 ```scratch
 broadcast (message1 v) to (all sprites v) and [continue v]::#FFBF00
 ```